Skip to Content

 Ensuring Proper Nutrition and Hydration

-• Offer calcium-rich foods like cuttlebone and mineral blocks
+• Offer calcium-rich foods, like cuttlebone.

-• Keep water dishes clean and filled with fresh water
+• Keep water dishes clean and filled with fresh water.

-• Include protein-rich foods to support beak strength
+• Include protein-rich foods to support beak strength.

 Long-Term Care and Rehabilitation